PervasiveAutonomyLab/Bern2Edge/README.md

 python Transformer/load_and_run.py bern_h312 "this movie was a delight"
 ```

-The **SST-2 accuracy row is recomputed from the weights**; the latency and FPGA
+The **SST-2 accuracy row is recomputed from the weights**.
-resource rows are transcribed from the paper (HLS synthesis is outside this
-artifact's scope) and the renderer labels them as such.
 Training from scratch
 (`Transformer/run_variant.sh`) needs a GPU and reproduces the numbers
 approximately, not exactly — see [Transformer/README.md](Transformer/README.md).